luigi311/mythwar-site/docs/quests/drowlord.md

 ## Steps
 1. Buy the **+5 race/class quest item** at **Demon Square — Armory (227,432)**.
 2. Give the item to **Drow Lord** to begin the battle.
-3. Defeat the enemies for EXP, gems, and skill points.
+3. Defeat the enemies for EXP, gems, and skill exp.

 ### Required Race Items
 | Race / Class    | Quest Item                  |